mongodb/docs/source/includes/fact-enable-majority-readConcern.rst

-To use a :term:`read concern` level of :readconcern:`"majority"`, you must use the WiredTiger storage engine and start the :program:`mongod` instances with the :option:`--enableMajorityReadConcern` command line option (or the :setting:`replication.enableMajorityReadConcern` setting if using a configuration file).
+To use :term:`read concern` level of :readconcern:`"majority"`,

+- you must start the :program:`mongod` instances with the :option:`--enableMajorityReadConcern` command line option (or the :setting:`replication.enableMajorityReadConcern` set to ``true`` if using a configuration file).

-.. include:: /includes/fact-readConcern-majority-protocolVersion.rst
+- replica sets must use :ref:`WiredTiger storage engine
+  <storage-wiredtiger>` and election :rsconf:`protocol version 1
+  <protocolVersion>`.